 Ketone salts are widely used by people on and off the ketogenic diet, such as people suffering from conditions including sleep loss, low energy, memory fog, and also by conditions caused by inflammation.

-Ketone salts contain the BHB bound to calcium, sodium, and magnesium, and works to elevate ketone levels.
+Ketone salts contain the BHB bound to calcium, sodium, and magnesium or potassium, and works to elevate ketone levels.

 You might hear ketone salts referred to as BHB Mineral Salts or even Ketone Mineral Salts.
 The supplements currently on the market primarily contain ketone salts.